hezil/opsschool3-coding/home-assignments/weather_click/README.md

 $ weather_click

   weather_click application
-  collect for you forcast up to the next 4 days for any city you wish for.
+  collect for you forecast up to the next 4 days for any city you wish for.